baconjs/bacon.js/README.md

 counter.onValue(function(sum) { $("#sum").text(sum) })
 ```

-The `counter` property will contain the sum of the values in the `both` stream, so it's practically
+The `counter` Property will contain the sum of the values in the `both` stream, so it's practically
 a counter that can be increased and decreased using the plus and minus buttons.
 The [`scan`](#observable-scan) method
 was used here to calculate the "current sum" of events in the `both` stream, by giving a "seed value"
 `0` and an "accumulator function" `add`.
-The scan method creates a property that starts with the given
+The scan method creates a Property that starts with the given
 seed value and on each event in the source stream applies the accumulator function to the current
-property value and the new value from the stream.
+Property value and the new value from the stream.

-Properties can be very conventiently used for assigning values and attributes to DOM elements with JQuery.
+Properties can be very conveniently used for assigning values and attributes to DOM elements with JQuery.
-Here we assign the value of a property as the text of a span element whenever it changes:
+Here we assign the value of a Property as the text of a span element whenever it changes:

 ```js
 property.assign($("span"), "text")
 ```

-Hiding and showing the same span depending on the content of the property value is equally straightforward
+Hiding and showing the same span depending on the content of the property value is equally straightforward:

 ```js
 function hiddenForEmptyValue(value) { return value == "" ? "hidden" : "visible" }
 property.map(hiddenForEmptyValue).assign($("span"), "css", "visibility")
 ```

-In the example above a property value of "hello" would be mapped to "visible", which in turn would result in Bacon calling
+In the example above a Property value of "hello" would be mapped to "visible", which in turn would result in Bacon calling:

 ```js
 $("span").css("visibility", "visible")